 The Company is now designing further clinical testing intended to measure efficacy of RCT-01 in patients with chronic tendinosis.
-The Company is currently engaged with the Japanese regulators in the reviews necessary to obtain regulatory clearance to conduct its next clinical trial of RCT-01 in Japan with the intention of seeking 'conditional approval' from the regulatory agency there (the Pharmaceutical and Medical Devices Agency) to market the product in Japan after successful completion of such a trial.
+The Company is currently engaged with the Japanese regulators in the reviews necessary to obtain regulatory clearance to conduct its next clinical trial of RCT-01 in Japan with the intention of seeking 'conditional approval' from the regulatory agency there (the Pharmaceutical and Medical Devices Agency, PMDA) to market the product in Japan after successful completion of such a trial.
+Replicel has recently successfully completed the second of three consultations required to obtain clearance from the PMDA to proceed with clinical trials.
 Other preparations required for the conduct of such a trial have also been initiated in Japan.
+The Company is also actively exploring and analyzing clinical testing alternatives to such a trial which could potentially lead to an even faster path to market in Japan.